-The review team sought a copy of the adopted policy but was advised that due to an oversight the statement of business ethics was not adopted with the procurement policy at council's July meeting.
-A draft was sent to the team for information.
-The report text has been modified accordingly and the recommendation revised.
+The review team sought a copy of the adopted policy but was advised that due to an oversight the statement of business ethics was not adopted with the procurement

-4. The final draft of the Risk Management Plan will be presented to Risk Management 3 Committee for endorsement and adoption at the November meeting. as scheduled ' Note from General Manager - The Report and recommendation might be adjusted accordingly.
+4. The final draft of the Risk Management Plan will be presented to Risk Management Committee for endorsement and adoption at the November meeting. as scheduled Note from General Manager - The Report and recommendation might be adjusted accordingly.